evanberkowitz/metaq/README.md

 # OPTIONAL USER-SPECIFIED OPTIONS, with their defaults

+METAQ_TASK_FOLDERS=(            # A bash array of priority-ordered absolute paths in which to look for tasks.
+    $METAQ/priority             # This allows a user to segregate tasks and order their importance based on any number of
+    $METAQ/todo                 # metrics.
+Our original use was to separate tasks by nodes, so that we could waste as little )                           # time as possible looking for a "big" task.
 METAQ_GPUS=0                    # An integer describing how many GPUs are allocated to this job.
                                 # How many GPUs to specify is a bit of a subtle business.
 See below for more discussion.
 METAQ_MAX_LAUNCHES=1048576      # An integer that limits the number of tasks that can be successfully launched.
 Default is 2^20, essentially infinite.